commtech/fscc-windows/README.md

 				&temp, NULL);
 ```

-At this point 'regs.BGR' and 'regs.FCR' would be set to their respective
+At this point `regs.BGR` and `regs.FCR` would be set to their respective
 values.

 Use the various APIs to easily get the values of any registers you need